 Classification: Kinase Inhibitor

 Binimetinib is usually given in combination with another medication called encorafenib.
-It is used to treat melanoma with a BRAF V600E or V600K mutation, which is detected by testing a piece of the tumor.
+It is used to treat melanoma and some types of lung cancer that have a BRAF V600E or V600K mutation, which is found by testing a piece of the tumor.
 This article will focus on the side effects of taking binimetinib with encorafenib.
 If you are taking both medications, please see the article for encorafenib for more information.

 A kinase is an enzyme that promotes cell growth.
 There are many types of kinases, which control different phases of cell growth.
 By blocking a particular enzyme from working, this medication can slow the growth of cancer cells.

 Binimetinib works by targeting and blocking receptors found on cancer cells called BRAF V600E or V600K.
 In some cancers, this receptor is overactive, causing cells to grow and divide too fast.
-By inhibiting these, this medication can slow or stop tumor growth.
-Your oncology team will test your tumor for this abnormality, which must be present in order to receive the medication.
+By slowing or stopping these receptors, this medication can slow or stop tumor growth.
+Your oncology team will test your tumor for this mutation, which must be there in order to receive the medication.

 How to Take Binimetinib